nezred/nezred.github.io/_pages/about-en.md

 ---

+Hi 🥰!
 I'm a student of computer science, currently living in Sweden for ERASMUS+ exchange at [MDU](mdu.se), Västerås.
 I usually live in Ciudad Real, at the ESI, UCLM.
 I'm interested in computer science, specially in compiler theory, graphics, and AI.
 And I play games, watch shows and